Integralist/integralist.co.uk/content/page/resume.md

 ### 2023

+- **What**: Asked to lead the internal 'API Versioning' Working Guild.
+  **Why**: Lack of direction meant we weren't making as much progress as the organisation would like.
+  **Impact**: I researched, documented and presented a slide deck that architected a complete (green field) solution for an automated API versioning system that used satellite systems to run a scheduled release cycle with a pull model to acquire individual API application metadata, which inturn would publish a new external consumer API interface version at the appropriate time (yeah, that was a mouthful I know 😄).

 - **What**: Moved into a new "Customer Developer Tools" team, responsible for managing, developing and maintaining/supporting the various tools Fastly customers use to interact with our platform.
   **Why**: My responsibilities were growing beyond the boundaries of the Developer Relations team.
   **Impact**: I was able to focus more of my time and energy on supporting these critical customer developer tools.